 I fell asleep in this state and then ‘woke up’ in the trees, seeing the same leaves, sun and branches that I had been watching from below, but now close up.
 I knew that I was simultaneously there and also lying on the ground.
 The experience only lasted a few moments; when I thought about what was happening and my physical body lying somewhere else, the surprise curtailed any exploration.
 I felt myself merging back into my body gently and woke up.

-In retrospect, this experience taught me that this longing to be with the divine is itself a strong ingredient for a successful astral practice (as well any mystical practice) — a natural curiosity about life that has a power of its own, the kind children possess.
+In retrospect, this out of body experience taught me that this longing to be with the divine is itself a strong ingredient for a successful astral practice (as well any mystical practice) — a natural curiosity about life that has a power of its own, the kind children possess.

 First Experiences Using Belsebuub’s Astral Projection Tips